guushamann/Todo-tRPC-Vue3/README.md

-# example project with prisma express trpc vue3
+# example project with prisma express.js tRPC vue3

-## A working example todo project with Vue Trpc Prisma Tailwind and Typescript in an npm monorepo workspace project
+## An example todo project with Vue tRPC Prisma Tailwind and Typescript in an npm monorepo workspace project

-used techstack:
+used in this project:
 - npm monorepo
 - Express.js
 - prisma